frenata/kelsey/README.md

-# grammars
+# kelsey

-A Clojure library designed to ... well, that part is up to you.
+An experimental project to play with Antlr parser generators in Clojure.

 ## Usage

-FIXME
+To print the parse tree:

+    lein tree "{4, 99, 7, -4}"

+To walk the tree and add the values:

+    lein sum "{4, 99, 7, -4}"

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Andrew Nichols

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.